The Cub Scouts are boys and girls aged between 8 and 10½ years old.

 You can purchase uniform on-line here: https://www.scout-and-guide-shop.co.uk/

 Details of where badges go on the Green top are here

-When your child reaches 10½ years old, the next step is to join a Scout troop.
+When your child reaches 10½ years old, the next step is to join one of our Scout troops.